 You can concentrate your efforts on the following:

-- Promote individual involvement – it is only when an individual perceives it to be useful to him does he commit to participating in the community.
+- Promote individual involvement – it is only when an individual perceives it to be useful to him does he commits to participating in the community.
 When promoting communities of practice, let your staff know how becoming part of these groups can contribute to their personal or career development.
-Just as you find an organisational value from CoPs, you also want the members of the community to find personal value.
+Just as you find organizational value from CoPs, you also want the members of the community to find personal value.

 - Enhance social relations – CoPs are founded on the concept that “learning takes place in a social context”.
 Thus, cultivating relationships among its members is highly important.
-Apart from the primary objectives of the community, you also want to give them an opportunity to socialise, develop friendships, and be more comfortable with each other.
+Apart from the primary objectives of the community, you also want to allow them to socialize, develop friendships, and be more comfortable with each other.

 Engaging Community Members

-Another major challenge that organisations face when implementing communities of practice is engaging members.
+Another major challenge that organizations face when implementing communities of practice is engaging members.

 Active participation and interaction are crucial for the community to thrive and for the members to achieve amazing results.
 Here are the things you can do to keep them engaged: